 Publication Date: August 1, 2019

-Philips is currently monitoring developments and updates related to the recent published advisory (ICSA-19-211-01) concerning the reported 11 CVEs as referred to as Urgent/11.
-In the advisory, there are several versions of VxWorks listed as not vulnerable, which Philips has taken into consideration for product evaluation and analysis.
+Philips is currently monitoring developments and updates related to recently published advisories (US FDA advisory click here, US DHS ICS advisory ICSA-19-274-01 click here) concerning the reported 11 CVEs referred to as Urgent/11.
+In the advisories, there are several versions of VxWorks listed as not vulnerable, which Philips has taken into consideration for product evaluation and analysis.

-As part of the company’s product security policy and protocols, Philips’ teams are evaluating Philips’ products and solutions utilizing VxWorks for potential impacts from these reported vulnerabilities and validating actions.
+As part of the company’s product security policy and protocols, Philips’ teams are evaluating Philips’ products and solutions utilizing VxWorks and other components that may potentially have an exposure to the TCP/IP (IPnet) reported vulnerabilities for potential impacts and validating actions.
 Philips is also monitoring for OS updates related to these vulnerabilities and evaluating further actions or updates to potentially affected Philips products.
 VxWorks has released patches to help remediate these vulnerabilities.
 Philips is currently in the process of evaluating these patches.

 Philips is committed to ensuring the safety, security, integrity, and regulatory compliance of our products to be deployed and to operate within Philips approved product specifications.
 Therefore, in accordance with Philips policy and regulatory requirements, all changes of configuration or software to Philips’ products (including operating system security updates and patches) may be implemented only in accordance with Philips product-specific, verified & validated, authorized, and communicated customer procedures or field actions.